mitsuba-renderer/enoki/docs/random.rst

         the resolution is still finer than in :cpp:func:`next_float32`, which only uses 23 mantissa bits)

-.. cpp:function:: void advance(Int64 delta)
+.. cpp:function:: void advance(const Int64 &delta)

     This operation provides jump-ahead; it advances the RNG by ``delta`` steps, doing so in :math:`\log(\texttt{delta})` time.
 Because of the periodic